carbon-language/carbon-lang/llvm/docs/Atomics.rst

 Unordered is the lowest level of atomicity.
 It essentially guarantees that races produce somewhat sane results instead of having undefined behavior.
-It also guarantees the operation to be lock-free, so it do not depend on the data being part of a special atomic structure or depend on a separate per-process global lock.
+It also guarantees the operation to be lock-free, so it does not depend on the data being part of a special atomic structure or depend on a separate per-process global lock.
 Note that code generation will fail for unsupported atomic operations; if you need such an operation, use explicit locking.

 Relevant standard
   This is intended to match the Java memory model for shared variables.